vitejs/vite/docs/guide/ssr.md

 // ctx.modules is now a Set of module IDs that were used during the render
 ```

 In the production branch of `server.js` we need to read and pass the manifest to the `render` function exported by `src/entry-server.js`.
 This would provide us with enough information to render preload directives for files used by async routes!
 See [demo source](https://github.com/vitejs/vite-plugin-vue/blob/main/playground/ssr-vue/src/entry-server.js) for a full example.
+You can also use this information for [103 Early Hints](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/103).

 ## Pre-Rendering / SSG